whiskyechobravo/kerko/docs/troubleshooting.md

 you might need to use Flask's `--app` option, or to set the `FLASK_APP` environment variable.

-## Errors when using the `master` version of Kerko
+## Errors when using the `main` version of Kerko

-The `master` branch of KerkoApp is meant to work with the latest published release of Kerko.
-If you have installed the `master` version of Kerko instead its latest published release, use the `kerko-head` branch of KerkoApp instead of `master`.
+The `main` branch of KerkoApp is meant to work with the latest published release of Kerko.
+If you have installed the `main` version of Kerko instead its latest published release, use the `development` branch of KerkoApp instead of `main`.